-Weight-lifting belts are basically corsets for meatheads.
-These five-inch-thick harnesses are made of neoprene or nylon (and sometimes leather) and fasten across the abdomen with either velcro, a buckle, or a quick-release lever—kind of erotic, huh?
+Weightlifting belts are made from neoprene or nylon (or sometimes leather).
+They fasten across your abdomen with Velcro, a buckle, or a quick-release lever.

-“The purpose of the belt is to create abdominal pressure to support and protect the spine when you’re squatting or deadlifting heavy weights,” says Melody Schoenfeld, CSCS, founder of Flawless Fitness in Pasadena, CA. “But you don’t need to wear a belt for every weight,” she says.
+“The purpose of the belt is to create abdominal pressure to support and protect the spine when you’re squatting or deadlifting heavy weights,” says Melody Schoenfeld, certified strength and conditioning specialist and founder of Flawless Fitness in Pasadena, California.
+“But you don’t need to wear a belt for every weight you lift.”